 A lot of people find it convenient to do most of their shopping along a single road.
 Although it might be difficult for those who live far from the downtown area, it will save you a lot of driving between different locations.
 Here is a quick list showing some of the unique businesses that are to be found in this city:

 - Pook & Pook Auctioneers

-Although Downington is a fine place to live, certain areas are definitely more desirable than others.
-We have already mentioned that most of Downington’s problems are concentrated in a couple of places.
+Although Downingtown is a fine place to live, certain areas are definitely more desirable than others.
+We have already mentioned that most of Downingtown’s problems are concentrated in a couple of places.
 As such, we feel that we should be fair and tell you about the four nicest communities in the city.

 This is a beautiful and well-manicured community located on the eastern outskirts of town.
 At first glance, this place looks like the ideal suburban neighborhood.
 One great thing is the fact that this community is very pedestrian-friendly.
 There are sidewalks and footpaths everywhere, making it unnecessary to use a car for short trips.
 There aren’t a lot of parks in this area, but there does seem to be a lot of green space.
 When it comes to recreation, this area has a lot to offer: A community pool, a fitness/community center, and easy access to the nearby golf course.